ekonroyd/Building_Information_Modeling_5D/README.md

 # Building_Information_Modeling_5D
-An educational module consisting of one document to supplement in-person or webinar delivery of a tutorial; one assignment to test the expected learning outcomes; and one grade-feedback file.
+This project is an educational module consisting of one document to supplement in-person or webinar delivery of a tutorial; one assignment to test the expected learning outcomes; and one grade-feedback file.

 Select individual links in the project repository.

+A main learning outcome was to develop '5D' simulation skills for new and retrofit construction projects (see below for an example).

 ## A Sample Simulation Output
 Visualization of schedule data parameterized per component or assembly.
 (Green render represents work-in-progress).